MicrosoftDocs/CortanaSkillsKit/docs/skills/pub-test-settings.md

         * `Display name`: The length of the name is limited to 30 characters.
         * `Invocation name`: This field displays the name that the user speaks (or types) to invoke your skill.
             >[!NOTE]
-            > The name shown was previously defined in the setup process, and can't be changed here.
+            > The invocation name shown was previously defined in the setup process, and can't be changed here.

     2. Request user profile data